 Keep modeling good tech behavior.
 It’s easy to let things slide once kids are older and have their own devices, but remember that the old rules still apply.
 Don’t use your phone at the table and make sure your kids don’t need to compete with a screen for your attention.
 Besides setting a good example, this shows them that you care and are interested, which makes them more likely to open up.
 Even though they’re getting older, your kids still need to talk to you, not just their friends.

-– Encourage privacy.
+Encourage privacy.
 Once kids have turned 13 they are allowed to get an account on Facebook and most other social media websites and apps (some kids cheat and get them earlier).
 Whatever age your family decides is appropriate for social media, make sure that your child is very careful about privacy.
-Research privacy settings with her and make sure she understands when something is public or private — or somewhere in the middle — and how that should affect what she posts.
-As a general rule, she shouldn’t share anything online that she wouldn’t be comfortable with the entire world reading.
+Research privacy settings with them and make sure they understand when something is public or private — or somewhere in the middle — and how that should affect what they post.
+As a general rule, they shouldn’t share anything online that they wouldn’t be comfortable with the entire world reading.
 Including her grandmother.

-Also, in case your kid doesn’t know, if she is a minor, sharing naked pictures can get her and whoever she’s sending them to in a lot of trouble for child porn, which is really not something she wants to mess with.
-Click here for more on talking to kids about sexting.
+Also, in case your kid doesn’t know, if they are a minor, sharing naked pictures can get them and whoever they’re sending them to in a lot of trouble for child porn.

 Texting can be tricky.
 Warn kids that it’s easy for people to misinterpret messages when they aren’t hearing the tone of your voice or seeing the expression on your face.
 Jokes, in particular, might seem mean.
 To guard against misunderstandings and hurt feelings, it’s always a good idea to make it clear when you’re joking.